leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - The machine does not know the difference between a game simulation and actually driving on the road
   - All the things that fiction can invoke in you are entirely real, but coming from something fake

+- The most persuasive argument I've heard about consciousness comes from [Jeff Hawkins](https://loupventures.com/002-jeff-hawkins/ "Jeff") and it comes from memory prediction
+  - If you see my shoes, you'll associate that with me.
+If you see my shoes and then see someone else, you'll get emotional surprise
+  - How this model of reality we hold interacts with the real world and is getting continuous feedback
+  - Where technology is trending is where the line between model and reality is thinning

+- Increasing weight placed on tools that can detect veracity
+  -

 **Footnotes**